 Around the same time, John Lennon and Yoko Ono also wrote ‘The Luck of The Irish’ and ‘Sunday Bloody Sunday’, which they sang at protest marches around the world.
 Profits from both songs were given to the Northern Ireland Civil Rights Movement.

-Lennon began to discuss his Irish roots more and described his hometown of Liverpool as an Irish place.
+Lennon also began to discuss his Irish roots more, describing his hometown of Liverpool as an Irish place.
 In 1851, after the Great Famine, the bustling sea port had the world’s fourth highest population of Irish people – after Dublin, Cork and Belfast.
-22% of the city’s population was Irish-born.
-“It is where the Irish came when they ran out of potatoes,” Lennon once said.

 Marr’s parents emigrated from Athy, County Kildare in the 1960s and continued to sing Irish songs throughout his childhood.
 He says his English-Irish upbringing offered the best of both worlds.